How to Partition External Hard drive on Mac

 • Repeat the above two steps for each partition if you are creating more than one partition; by this, every partition will have name, format, and size related information

-• And when you are sure about the information which you have provided then click on the “Apply” button and save the changes
+• When you are sure about the information that you have provided, then click on the “Apply” button and save the changes

-After performing the above steps make sure everything is correct, test the drive and if it works correctly then your external hard drive is ready for use.
-However this operation is not simple in spite of much guidance, thus if you incorrectly perform the partitioning process then this may lead to a huge loss of data.
-If you have come across such data loss then you can make use of Remo Recover (Mac) to recover your entire external hard drive data on all available Mac OS X versions.
-This application comes very user-friendly in recovering any type of data from Mac hard disk in a few steps.
-Moreover, you can make use of this application to recover photos from MacBook, MacBook Air, and etc.
+After performing the above steps, make sure everything is correct, test the drive, and if it works correctly, then your external hard drive is ready for use.
+However, this operation is not simple in spite of much guidance; thus, if you incorrectly perform the partitioning process, then this may lead to a huge loss of data.
+If you have come across such data loss, then you can make use of Remo Recover (Mac) to recover your entire external hard drive data on all available Mac OS X versions.
+This application is very user-friendly in recovering any type of data from a Mac hard disk in a few steps.
+Moreover, you can make use of this application to recover photos from MacBook, MacBook Air, etc.